AlchemyInteractive/cpp-alliance/_posts/2017-10-01-Louis-Tatta-joins-as-CEO.md

 categories: company, louis
 title: "Louis Tatta joins as CEO"
 short-description: 'Louis Tatta joins the Alliance in the role of Chief Executive Officer, to oversee and administer the day to day operations of the company and carry out the mission.'
+description: Louis Tatta joins the Alliance in the role of Chief Executive Officer, to oversee and administer the day to day operations of the company and carry out the mission.
 ---
 Louis Tatta joins the Alliance in the role of Chief Executive Officer, to oversee and administer the day to day operations of the company and